U.N. Security Council urges end to ransom payments to extremists

-Although states are already required not to pay kidnap ransoms under an anti-terrorism resolution adopted in 2001, the British-drafted resolution was designed to increase political pressure on countries not to pay ransoms.
-The resolution creates no new legal obligations.
+No new legal obligations were created by the British-drafted resolution - unanimously adopted by the 15-member council - as states are already required not to pay kidnap ransoms under an anti-terrorism resolution adopted in 2001.

 "We estimate that in the last three and a half years, al Qaeda-affiliated and other Islamist extremist groups have collected at least $105 million," British U.N.
 Ambassador Mark Lyall Grant told reporters.